 Beer-Brined Fried Chicken Tenders

-by Benjamin Maides, Chef, The Market House, Omaha, Nebraska
+by Benjamin Maides, Chef, Au Courant Regional Kitchen, Omaha, Nebraska

 This chicken requires an overnight brine and a few-hour soak in buttermilk—but it’s definitely worth the wait!

 - 3 quarts water

 - 1 quart beer